hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 Often in programming, we need to execute the same code over a set of values, or in a **loop**, changing something each time the loop runs.

-For example, what if we wanted to calculate the amount of possible numbers we could store in a **byte**?
+This is best explained with an example.
+Like, what if we wanted to calculate the amount of possible numbers we could store in a **byte**?

 As a reminder:
   - a byte is 8 bits